polystat/py2eo/README.md

 Expression lists ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are not yet supported.
 Should be supported by explicitly constructing a tuple out of an expression list.
 A star sholud be implemented as a function, which unfolds an iterable object.

-Evaluation order ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is about lazyness.
+Evaluation order ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is about laziness.
 Python is not lazy and the order of execution of a complex expression is documented.
 EO is lazy.
 Thus, each expression must be split into simple pieces and a series of statements must be generated, which force each piece in the correct order.

 ### Evaluation order
 For example, this `x = (1 + 2) * f(3 + 4, 5)` is translated to